Nic0M/CURSED-Industries-Website/README.md

 ```shell
 git stash
 ```
-or remove all local changes on the website
+or remove all local changes on the website (REMOVES ALL UNSAVED CHANGES ON THE SERVER)
 ```shell
 git reset --hard HEAD
 ```